capitalch/trace/tracking.md

 1.31 Encryption of core libraries
 5.1 Backup and restore strategy
 5.2 Upgraded database for all instances

+# 27-04-2021 - 08-052021
+1. Completed Track SMS sending.
+2. Implemented SMS sending through fast2SMS
+3. Investigated and applied for DLT registration
+4. Updated server side deployment.
+Arrived at new strategy of deployment of TraceServer
+5. Upgraded python code to latest
+6. Overall revamp

 # 21-04-2021 - 26-04-2021
 1. Started with Electron app, created React App